DhruvGupta130/OrderFood/README.md

 We welcome contributions!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
 To contribute:

 1. Fork the repository.
-2. Make your changes.
+2. Create a feature branch (`git checkout -b feature-name`).
+3. Make your changes and commit (`git commit -m "Added feature"`).
+4. Push to the branch (`git push origin feature-name`).
-3. Submit a pull request.
+5. Submit a pull request.

 ## 🙏 Acknowledgments